francescoaristei/gltf_builder/README.md

 In the glTF format.

-These structures represent the nodes and the archs of the graph we want to visualize.
+These structures represent the nodes and the edges of the graph we want to visualize.
 So the set of classes present in the model_builder package allow the communication between the GUI and the classes needed to create the .glb file.
 In the second case, we upload a .txt file with the data about the graph, separated by the character '#', like position and